ishikawa/elixir-magic-number/README.md

 MagicNumber is the module to determine a file's type from its [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)#Magic_numbers_in_files).

+**It is currently heavily under development**, The public API should not be considered stable.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: